JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 ## Preview: generation of TypeScript declaration files (d.ts)

+> The generation of TypeScript declaration files (`d.ts`) is [Experimental](components-stability.md).
+It may be dropped or changed at any time.
+> Opt-in is required (see the details below), and you should use it only for evaluation purposes.
+We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issues?q=%23%7BKJS:%20d.ts%20generation%7D).
+>
+{type="warning"}

 The Kotlin/JS IR compiler is capable of generating TypeScript definitions from your Kotlin code.
 These definitions can be used by JavaScript tools and IDEs when working on hybrid apps to provide autocompletion, support static analyzers, and make it easier to include Kotlin code in JavaScript and TypeScript projects.